BraveEberron/BraveEberron.github.io/pages/mechanics/mechanics_landing.md

 ## Armor
 You subtract armor from damage you would take, certain damage types ignore certain types of armor. *I.E. mental damage ignores physical armor*.
-Physical armor reduces the Speed edge depending on the rating.
-This can be reduced by abilities.
+Physical armor increases the cost of speed actions depending on the rating.
+This can be reduced by abilities and Training.
 - **Light**: 1 armor
 - **Medium**: 2 armor
 - **Heavy**: 3 armor